Scranton PA Personal Injury & Criminal Defense Attorney Mark Powell: Following in His Father’s Footsteps

 A hard-nosed lawyer in the courtroom, Mark grows sentimental when he talks about his dad.
-Although they never got to practice together – Chris Powell Sr. died during Mark’s third year in law school – "there’s not a day goes by that I don’t recall his words of wisdom or some lesson he taught me.
-He’s here with me every day."
+Although they never got the chance to practice together – his father died during Mark’s third year in law school – “there’s not a day goes by that I don’t recall his words of wisdom or some lesson he taught me.
+He’s here with me every day.”

 There’s also no doubt that his father would be proud of the lawyer Mark has become.
-Mark is the only attorney in Northeastern Pennsylvania to hold a dual certification as both a Civil Trial Specialist and Criminal Trial Specialist from the National Board of Trial Advocacy, and a Master of Laws in Trial Advocacy.
+Mark is the only attorney in Northeastern Pennsylvania to hold a dual certification as both a Criminal Trial Specialist and Civil Trial Specialist from the National Board of Trial Advocacy, and a Master of Laws in Trial Advocacy.
 To be Board Certified, an attorney must document jury trial experience and obtain reviews from the judges and lawyers who were involved in the litigation.
 Each certification also required Mark to pass a written exam similar to the state’s bar exam, but specific to evidence, trial practice and ethics.

-Mark and his four siblings, Chris Jr., a partner in Powell Law, Patrice, Tom and Joe, were born and raised in a working-class neighborhood in Moosic.
+Mark and his four siblings, Chris Jr., a partner in Powell Law, Patrice Klingler, Tom and Joe, were born and raised in a working-class neighborhood in Moosic.
 Mark went to Riverside High School where he was co-captain of the varsity basketball team and made the winning shot with six seconds left on the clock to beat Bishop O’Hara in the league championship game.
-The headline in The Scranton Times read, "Powell Vikings Hero."
+The headline in The Scranton Times read, “Powell Vikings Hero.”
 He was named Best Offensive Player of the Year and won a spot on the Lackawanna All-Star Team.
-In addition to his athletic achievements, Mark excelled academically and won first place in the interview portion of the statewide "Mr. Future Business Leader of America" contest.
+In addition to his athletic achievements, Mark excelled academically and won first place in the statewide “Mr. Future Business Leader of America” interview contest.

-After graduating from Riverside, Mark majored in communications at Villanova University where he met his future wife, Donna.
-He went on to law school at Catholic University in Washington, D.C., where his father and cousin Jim had both earned their law degrees.
+After graduating from Riverside, Mark attended Villanova University where he met his future wife, Donna.
+He went on to law school at Catholic University in Washington, D.C., where his father, cousin Jim Powell, and law partner Jim Mundy had earned their law degrees.

 Mark’s greatest joy is his family.
-He married his college sweetheart in 1991 and now have four children, Patrick James, Maura, Ryan Christopher and Maggie.
-They live in Moosic and enjoy playing sports, skiing, cycling, traveling and spending summer vacations at the Jersey Shore.
+He married his college sweetheart in 1991 and they have four children, Patrick James, Maura, Ryan Christopher, and Maggie.
+They live in Moosic and enjoy running, cycling and skiing together.

 - Catholic University Law School, Juris Doctorate

-- Temple University Law School, Master of Laws in Trial Advocacy with Honors, 1998
+- Temple University Law School, Master of Laws in Trial Advocacy with Honors

 - Northeastern Pennsylvania Trial Lawyers Association - Member; President, 2002; Recipient, Lawrence W. Roth Award, 2005